My challenge for December 2018 is improving my sleep pattern. Here are my rules:

-Be in bed, lights off, by 11pm every evening
+- Be in bed, lights off, by 11 pm every evening

-Get up at 6.30am every morning
+- Get up at 6.30 am every morning

-In September, one of my challenges was to get up at 6.30am every morning, and I succeeded.
-However, when September ended I immediately slipped back into getting up later, and recently have been getting up as late as 8.45am.
-I think one of the main reasons for this is that I have been tending to stay up very late in the evenings, which is because the evening has become a ‘safe haven’ for me when any stressful events of the day are over, and I tend to enjoy wallowing in the evenings rather than going to bed and bringing on the next morning.
+In September, one of my challenges was to get up at 6.30 am every morning, and I succeeded.
+However, when September ended I immediately slipped back into getting up later.
+Recently, I have been getting up as late as 8.45 am.
+One of the main reasons for this is that I have been tending to stay up very late in the evenings.
+This is because the evening has become a ‘safe haven’ for me when any stressful events of the day are over.
+I tend to enjoy wallowing in the evenings rather than going to bed and bringing on the next morning.
 However, I would like to get back into rising early because I am more productive in the mornings than the evenings.

-According to Eden Energy Medicine, it is healthier to go to bed before 11pm, for reasons related to the thyroid and adrenal glands becoming stressed after this time – I don’t fully know or understand the mechanism.
+According to Eden Energy Medicine, it is healthier to go to bed before 11 pm, for reasons related to the thyroid and adrenal glands becoming stressed after this time.
+I don’t fully know or understand the mechanism.
 But I hope that the earlier bedtime may help to calm my anxiety for this reason.

-Sometimes, I have events in the evenings that mean I am out late, and it may not be possible to be home or in bed by 11pm.
+Sometimes, I have events in the evenings that mean I am out late, and it may not be possible to be home or in bed by 11 pm.
 I accept that this may sometimes happen, and I won’t avoid or cut disappointingly short these events for the reason of getting to bed by 11.
 However, I will still aim to get home in time where possible, and if I don’t, I will get ready and go to bed as soon as I get home.

-One exception to this rule will be New Year’s Eve, when I am totally allowed to stay up until midnight!
+One exception to this rule will be New Year’s Eve when I am totally allowed to stay up until midnight!

-When I have done challenges before where I got up at 6.30am, I sometimes felt tired in the mornings or later in the day.
+When I have done challenges before where I got up at 6.30 am, I sometimes felt tired in the mornings or later in the day.
 I am hoping that my body will adapt during the month, especially as I will be going to bed earlier too.
 But if I find that I am still feeling tired at the end of the month, then maybe I need more sleep, so I will experiment with different sleep/wake times in future months.
-Perhaps in January I would bring forward my sleep time to 10.45pm, or push back my wake time to 6.45am.
+Perhaps in January I would bring forward my sleep time to 10.45 pm, or push back my wake time to 6.45 am.
 But I’ll see what happens this month first!